 The ultimate goal of inbound marketing is to generate leads.
 All of this work is futile if in the end you have not generated any interest in your products and services.
 But like everything in marketing, generating leads using inbound marketing is a process.

-- Have an inbound marketing plan that determines the strategy we will use;
+- An inbound marketing plan that determines the strategy we will use;

-- Understand our audience and what content they need to solve their biggest challenges;
+- An understanding of our audience and what content they need to solve their biggest challenges;

-- Know our top keywords and how to use them effectively in our content for better visibility;
+- Knowledge of our top keywords and how to use them effectively in our content for better visibility;

-- Know which social media channels we need to build communities and develop relationships.
+- The social media channels needed to build communities and develop relationships.

 We have the pieces in place for our small business to be found among a sea of small businesses.
 Now our task is to create compelling offers to attract more visitors, create solid communities and capture visitor information thereby generating leads and building a strong in-house email list.